Reducing Extremism

 Firstly be honest.
 When you watch our videos, think about how they make you feel, why did people get involved and what could be done either to stop people getting involved or how people can be helped to walk away from hate.

-If you are watching this video on your own, make some notes about what you think could be done and discuss with others once they have watched the video.
-If you are in a group, watch the videos together and then have a discussion about what you think.
+If you are watching a video on your own, make some notes about what you think could be done and discuss with others once they have watched the video.
+If you are watching a video in a group, watch multiple videos together and then discuss what you think.

 T